 If your AC is low on refrigerant, it can cause the evaporator coils to freeze up.
 This will prevent proper water drainage from the system and could lead to leaking.
 To avoid this problem, you might hire a professional air conditioning technician who will refill your system with coolant.

 Poor AC installation can lead to several problems, such as leaking water.
 To prevent this issue, you might want to hire an HVAC specialist to ensure that the system is fixed and operating correctly.

 These could be reasons your AC might be leaking some water.
 If you’re having this problem, it’s crucial to take action as soon as possible to prevent further damage.
-At Gulf Shore Cooling, Inc, we deal with AC repair and can put yours back in operation.
+At Gulf Shore Cooling, LLC, we deal with AC repair and can put yours back in operation.
 Our other services in Fort Myers include duct services, light commercial services, home automation systems, and blown-in insulation.